wp-plugins/rulemailer/readme.txt

 Usage info, tips and tricks can be found at the [RuleMailer FAQ ](http://www.rulemailer.se/support/faq "RuleMailer FAQ")

 == Screenshots ==
-1 You can customize many types of settings
+1. You can customize many types of settings
 2. Style your widget so it fits your needs

 == Changelog ==
 = 0.5 =
 First public release

+== Upgrade Notice ==
+None